aridiosilva/git/README.md

 ### Branch

 A Git object, a snapshot of your entire repository compressed into a SHA.
 An independent series of commits off to one side that you can use to try out an experiment or create a new feature.
 Example usage: “Let’s create a branch to implement the new search functionality.”

+Branches are an important part of working with Git.
+Any commits you make will be made on the branch you’re currently “checked out” to.
+Use git status to see which branch that is.

+$ git branch [branch-name]

+Creates a new branch

+$ git checkout [branch-name]

+Switches to the specified branch and updates the working directory

+$ git merge [branch]

+Combines the specified branch’s history into the current branch.
+This is usually done in pull requests, but is an important Git operation.

+$ git branch -d [branch-name]

+Deletes the specified branch

 ### Clone